buildanetwork/azure-data-engineering/Stream Data into Synapse using Databricks.md

 ![image](https://user-images.githubusercontent.com/50084105/228904362-de7467bf-58ba-4120-8626-791b5109c106.png)

 2. Run the script that streams the coincap data to the eventhub.
-After running the script on 2023-03-30 12:28 UTC
+The data for this run was created at 2023-03-30 12:28 UTC.

 ![Screenshot (15)](https://user-images.githubusercontent.com/50084105/228902098-5879ec38-26f9-4c9f-877f-c5aaf174c691.png)

-3. After a few minutes the data will be populated in Synapse.
+3. After a few minutes the data will be inserted in the Synapse destination table.
 You can verify this with the runtime column for the latest entries.

 ![Entries](https://user-images.githubusercontent.com/50084105/228902978-4997e717-4ea4-4dab-86ef-ca5bcd3673b3.png)